Chongyi Chen, Ph.D.

 RESEARCH SUMMARY

 The Chen lab investigates the topological tension of DNA, known as DNA supercoiling, in the context of chromatin organization and gene expression in human cells.
 By leveraging our expertise in developing novel genomic technologies and single-cell assays, we aim to understand how DNA supercoiling interacts with other chromatin features, shaping the chromatin environment and regulating gene expression.
-We also study the regulatory mechanisms and functions of DNA supercoiling across various biological and biomedical settings, with a focus on DNA topoisomerase, the primary modulator of DNA supercoiling and a key target in cancer chemotherapy.
+We also study the regulatory mechanisms, consequences, and functions of DNA supercoiling in genome dynamics across various biological and biomedical settings, with a focus on DNA topoisomerase, the primary modulator of DNA supercoiling and a key target in cancer chemotherapy.
 Our long-term goal is to translate these discoveries in DNA topology and chromatin biology, together with our advanced genomic and single-cell methodologies, into breakthroughs in cancer biology and medicine.

 Areas of Expertise